-Speak with Shewry for any length of time and you begin to understand how unique his background is among the world of elite, experimental chefs in 2016.
+Speak with Shewry for any length of time and you begin to understand how unique his background is among the world of elite, experimental chefs.
 “We had to pick things from the farm, things from the bush, things from the coast.
 That’s how we sustained ourselves,” he explains, of his upbringing.
 “My dad picked up this knowledge the same place I did: from his father and from the community he lived in, in 1940s and ’50s rural New Zealand.
 Harder times than I grew up with, and I grew up with hard times as well.
 The ’80s and ’90s weren’t great for dry-stock farmers.
 There was no money.
 We were happy, but we didn’t have things wealthy people had.
 We had other things.”
 Shewry pauses.

 “My parents set me up to succeed without ever intending to.
 Foraging wasn’t a trendy thing, it wasn’t based on trying to impress guests at my restaurant or anything like that.
 Money was tight and food was free in the wild, and it seemed like folly to avoid it.